ArtifexSoftware/MuPDF.NET/docs/api/page.rst

       :arg string fontName: The name by which this font shall be referenced when outputting text on this page.
 In general, you have a "free" choice here (but consult the :ref:`AdobeManual`, page 16, section 7.3.5 for a formal description of building legal PDF names).
 However, if it matches one of the :data:`Base14_Fonts` or one of the CJK fonts, *fontFile* and *fontBuffer* **are ignored**.

-        In other words, you cannot insert a font via *fontfile* / *fontbuffer* and also give it a reserved *fontname*.
+        In other words, you cannot insert a font via *fontFile* / *fontBuffer* and also give it a reserved *fontName*.

-        .. note:: A reserved fontname can be specified in any mixture of upper or lower case and still match the right built-in font definition: fontnames "helv", "Helv", "HELV", "Helvetica", etc. all lead to the same font definition "Helvetica".
+        .. note:: A reserved fontName can be specified in any mixture of upper or lower case and still match the right built-in font definition: fontnames "helv", "Helv", "HELV", "Helvetica", etc. all lead to the same font definition "Helvetica".
 But from a :ref:`Page` perspective, these are **different references**.
 You can exploit this fact when using different *encoding* variants (Latin, Greek, Cyrillic) of the same font on a page.

       :arg string fontFile: a path to a font file.
 If used, *fontName* must be **different from all reserved names**.